What it does

-Set up two years ago and listed on London’s main market, Supermarket Income’s current portfolio comprises seven stores – five occupied by Tesco and one each by Sainsbury’s and Morrison’s.
-Asda properties are among the potential pipeline.
+Set up two years ago and listed on London’s main market, Supermarket Income’s current portfolio comprises nine stores – five occupied by Tesco, three by Sainsbury’s and one by Morrisons.

 The company was set up by an ex-Goldman Sachs pair, Ben Green and Steve Windsor, who used to work with supermarkets to sell and lease back stores, carrying out several billion pounds worth of deals over the years.